javaee/javaee-spec/README.md

 presentations, survey results, etc. are available in the [repository](https://github.com/javaee/javaee-spec/tree/master/download).

-## Other Java EE Specifications

-[This table](Specifications) contains links to the project pages for other Java EE specifications.

 ## Compatibility Requirements

 The rules we follow to ensure backwards compatibility when revising Java EE specifications are described on the [Compatibility Requirements](CompatibilityRequirements) page.

 ## JCP Processes